Connecting in the Grey Zone

 Rebecca Jensen is a Melbourne based, New Zealand born, dancer, choreographer, and teacher.
 Rebecca’s work collages narratives, symbolism and physicality’s with an enduring interest in improvisational scores that examine social and ecological systems.
 Works include Deep Sea Dances Dance Massive 2017; Explorer Kier Choreographic Award finalist 2016; Blue Illusion VCA 2018, Spawn Venice Biennale College Dance 2018.
 As well as short works with Liquid Architecture, Spring Art Fair 1883 2016, Lucy Guerin Inc 2011.
 With Sarah Aiken, she has created What Am I Supposed To Do?
 (WAISTD) Art Centre Melbourne/Melbourne Fringe Take Over!
 2019, OVERWORLD Next Wave Festival 2014/Dance Massive 2015 and Underworld Supercell Festival Brisbane/Northcote Town Hall 2017/Melbourne Knowledge Week 2019 and ongoing participatory project Deep Soulful Sweats presented locally, interstate and internationally.

-Arini Byng works with the affective qualities of materials, gestures and settings - undertaking exercises in image, movement and form to negotiate political scenes.
-Her work has been exhibited across Australia including Blak Dot Gallery, Watch This Space, Neon Parc project space, c3 Contemporary Art Space, Hobiennale, Bus Projects, Slopes, Margaret Lawrence Gallery, The Australian Centre For Contemporary Art, and The Centre for Contemporary Photography; selected works published by Perimeter Editions, Higher Arc, Le Roy and Photofile; and with work held in publication collections of V&A, MoMA, MOCA, Tate Modern and NLA.
-Arini is of Australian, African American and Native American ancestries and lives and works in Naarm (Melbourne) on the unceded sovereign land of the Wurundjeri people of the Kulin Nation.
+Arini Byng is an artist who makes body-based work.
+Born on Gadigal land, she is of Lenape, African American and Anglo-Celtic descent.
+Arini works with the affective qualities of materials, gestures and settings — undertaking exercises in image, movement and form to negotiate political scenes.
+Arini’s performances and videos are complex, intimate studies in gesture and action.
+Her work has been exhibited nationally including Blak Dot Gallery, Watch This Space, Neon Parc project space, MPavilion, c3 Contemporary Art Space, Blindside, Bus Projects, Margaret Lawrence Gallery, The Australian Centre For Contemporary Art, and The Centre for Contemporary Photography; selected works published by Perimeter Editions, Higher Arc, Le Roy and Photofile; and with work held in publication collections of V&A, MoMA, MOCA and Tate Modern.
+Arini lives and works in Naarm (Melbourne) on the unceded sovereign lands and waterways of the Boon Wurrung and Woi Wurrung (Wurundjeri) people of the Kulin Nation.

 Eugene Choi (b.
 1993) is a performance-based artist whose practice has evolved around the physicality of constructing internal and external structures working across sculpture, performance, installation and video.
 Often influenced by the body in movement, Choi seeks comfort through intimate gestures, relying on the live response of her physical and emotional body.
 A self-made system of geometry becomes integral between objects, bodies and space, attempting to achieve equilibrium.